apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

       is not specified, a DNS domain name is generated automatically.

-   -  **VPC Offering**: If the administrator has configured multiple VPC offerings, select the one you want to use for this VPC
+   -  **VPC Offering**: If the administrator has configured multiple VPC offerings, select the one you want to use for this VPC.

+   -  **DNS**: A set of custom DNS that will be used by this VPC.
+If not provided then DNS specified for the zone will be used.
+Available only when the selected VPC offering supports DNS service.

+   -  **IPv6 DNS**: A set of custom IPv6 DNS that will be used by this VPC.
+If not provided then IPv6 DNS specified for the zone will be used.
+Available only when the selected VPC offering is IPv6 enabled and supports DNS service.

 #.
 Click OK.